-Pharmaceutical production in Belgium amounted to $\in$ 4,811.3 Mio. in 2005.
-The total pharmaceutical sales at ex-factory level have continued to rise over the years and amounted to $\in$ 2,681 Mio. in 2005.
+Pharmaceutical production in Belgium amounted to € 4,811.3 Mio. in 2005.
+The total pharmaceutical sales at ex-factory level have continued to rise over the years and amounted to € 2,681 Mio. in 2005.
 As can be seen in Table 2.3, Belgium is a net exporter of pharmaceuticals, with exports almost three times higher than imports.
-Pharmaceutical research and development (R&D) expenditure in 2005 amounted to $\in$ 1,551 Mio.
+Pharmaceutical research and development (R&D) expenditure in 2005 amounted to € 1,551 Mio.
 In the same year, the Belgian pharmaceutical industry employed 28,603 people.

 Pharmacies are mostly provisioned by wholesalers.
-Direct supply is allowed, but it is used mostly for over-the-counter (OTC) pharmaceuticals.
-Pharmaceuticals are mostly supplied to hospitals direct.
+Direct supply is allowed, but it is used mainly for over-the-counter (OTC) pharmaceuticals.
+In general, hospitals are directly supplied with pharmaceuticals.